joshisworking/fine-recovery-webapp/README.md

 ## Sample Images

 Login with username and password generates a session JWT.
-Logout (available in nag bar once a user logs in) deletes the token and returns user to login page.
+Logout (available in nav bar once a user logs in) deletes the token and returns user to login page.

 ![Login page](/sample-images/login.png)